- Instructions for Form 2290 - Introductory Material

 Electronic filing is required for each return reporting and paying tax on 25 or more vehicles.
 Tax-suspended vehicles (designated by category W) aren’t included in the electronic filing requirement for 25 or more vehicles since you aren’t paying tax on them.
 However, all taxpayers are encouraged to file electronically.
 Electronic filing generally allows for quicker processing of your return.
 A stamped Schedule 1 can be available within minutes after filing and acceptance by the IRS.

 File Form 2290 electronically through any electronic return originator (ERO), transmitter, and/or intermediate service provider (ISP) participating in the IRS e-file program for excise taxes.
-For more information on e-file, visit the IRS website at IRS.gov/efile or visit IRS.gov/trucker.
+For more information on e-file, visit the IRS website at IRS.gov/e-File-Providers/e-File-Form-2290 or visit IRS.gov/Trucker.

-Mail Form 2290 to the address shown under Where To File.
-If you did not pay the tax using the Electronic Federal Tax Payment System (EFTPS), mail Form 2290-V and your check or money order with Form 2290.
+Mail Form 2290 to the address shown under Where To File next.
+If you didn’t pay the tax using the Electronic Federal Tax Payment System (EFTPS) or using a credit or debit card, mail Form 2290-V and your check or money order with Form 2290.
 For more information on payments, see How To Pay the Tax, later.

 If you aren’t filing electronically, mail Form 2290 to: